PcGamer25/client-database-app/README.md

 ### Appointments
 <img width="452" alt="appointments" src="https://github.com/PcGamer25/client-database-app/assets/24723469/62014ee0-0ec2-420d-9af5-3577a660158f">

-- Displays all current appointments in a table in the current time zone
+- Displays all appointments in a table in the current time zone
 - Allows adding, updating, and deleting appointments
 - Enables the user to filter appointments by month or week
 ### Add/Edit Appointments